FREE INITIAL CONSULTATION | FLEXIBLE PAYMENT OPTIONS | FIXED FEE SERVICE AVAILABLE FOR CERTAIN MATTERS

 The application process required varies depending on the matter, and as such, it is important to seek legal representation to help in the preparation and submission of the application.
 In some cases, the application will require an appearance in court, other matters may be considered without the need to appear in court.

-Steel Legal is highly experienced in all types of applications to the Family Court and can assist you at all points of the process.
+We are highly experienced in all types of applications to the Family Court and can assist you at all points of the process.
 We understand that dealing with the legal system can be confusing and overwhelming, and we aim to help you navigate the process to achieve the best possible outcome.

 Steel Legal Brisbane Family Law Preparing Applications for Court